Brendan Joyce: NBL Coaching career

 Brendan Joyce began his professional National Basketball League (Australasia) coaching career in 1996 with the Wollongong Hawks and developed the Hawks program with young players such as Glen Saville, David Andersen and CJ Bruton, who all later in their career became Olympians.
 After a losing record in his first two seasons, coach Joyce then lead the Hawks from the bottom to become a consistent winning team.
 Brendan Joyce coached the Wollongong Hawks to their first NBL championship defeating the Townsville Crocodiles in 2001.
 After 23 years in the National Basketball League, the Wollongong Hawks also became the first New South Wales team to win the NBL Championship.
 This success was followed by another grand final berth in 2005 with a loss to the Sydney Kings.
 The Brendan Joyce tenure at the Hawks delivered him the NBL (Australia) Coach of the Year in 1999 and 2001 and as a NBL All Star Coach in 2005.
 In 2007–08 Brendan Joyce became the inaugural coach of the Gold Coast Blaze and kept on winning.
 Brendan Joyce lead the Gold Coast to the playoffs in their first year and the Blaze team became the first ever Gold Coast team to make the play-offs in any Australian national competition.

 Brendan Joyce was named the 2008 Gold Coast Region Coach of the Year and was again a runner up for the NBL (Australia) Coach of the Year.
-In the 2008–09 season the team missed the playoffs due to an injury-ridden season.

 Australian Basketball Coach

 In 2001 Brendan Joyce was named as Assistant Coach to the Australian men's national team the Boomers and continued this role until 2009.
 Brendan Joyce worked at two Olympic Games, 2004 in Athens and 2008 in Beijing, as well as the 2006 FIBA World Championships in Japan and assisting in leading the Boomers to their Gold Medal win at the 2006 Commonwealth Games in his home town Melbourne.
-In May 2013 Joyce was hired to be the Australian women's national team coach through the 2016 Olympics.
+In May 2013 Joyce was hired to be the Australian Technical Director of the COE women's national programs and Australian Opals team Head coach through to 2016 Olympics.
 Australian Opals win Bronze medal at the 2014 World Championships in Turkey.

 Taiwan

 Joyce joined the Kaohsiung Aquas in the first season of T1 League.
 The Aquas played well throughout the year, setting a number of individual and team records.
-The Aqua secured the number one seed prior to the playoffs, and won the T1 League's inaugural championship in a three-game sweep of the Taichung Wagor Suns.
-On June 24, 2022, Joyce received the Coach of the Year award in 2021–22 T1 League season.
+The Aquas secured the number one seed prior to the playoffs, and won the T1 League's inaugural championship in a three-game sweep of the Taichung Wagor Suns.
+On June 24, 2022, Joyce received the Coach of the Year award in 2021–22 T1 League season. mid 2024, the Kaohsiung Aquas announced that Joyce left the team at the end of his 3 year tenure with top 3 finishes including the Championship in 2022.